 The free version of Jumpchart provides two users with access to work on one project (up to 10 pages) with an opportunity to collaborate, make adjustments, and track them.
 That’s pretty enough to see if the tool suits you and meets your expectations.
 Moreover, the main focus of this tool is the general structure of the product, and not so much attention is paid to the details (which is rather suitable while working with lo-fi wireframes).

 Pencil Project is one of a kind wireframing tool available offline.
 It has an open-source code, which means that users get all the functions for free.
 In addition, this tool offers a wide range of templates and elements, and you can also import external objects.

 Mockingbird is a simple and convenient wireframing tool that provides users with an opportunity (besides creating wireframes, of course) to share their projects with stakeholders, friends, or customers through sending links or files.
 It also has a set of elements available.

 This is a minimalistic online tool with the help of which you can fast and easily create lo-fi wireframes.
 One of the big advantages of Wireframe.cc is that you don’t have to sign up or register to use it.

 Having reviewed our top 10 wireframe tools along with their features, now you have a roadmap in deciding on what tool to use according to your goals and needs.

-In this article, we tried to give you the full scope of information concerning drawing a wireframe, its usage and significance.
-The process of website creation is not so easy as it may seem to someone, especially when it comes to technical aspects.
+In this article, we have attempted to provide you with comprehensive information regarding drawing a wireframe, its significance, and usage.
+The process of creating a website is not as simple as it may appear, particularly when dealing with technical aspects.

-But we hope that the information provided was not only interesting but useful, as we all understand a huge role of websites’ design and its stages (as well as problems that may occur).
+However, we hope that the information presented was not only interesting but also beneficial, as we all recognize the critical role of website design and its various stages, as well as the potential issues that may arise.

-Fascinated by this topic and eager to start using the gained knowledge, but still have some doubts?
-Contact our professionals right now to quickly dispel them.
+If you are captivated by this topic and eager to utilize the knowledge you have acquired but still have reservations, do not hesitate to contact our professionals now to quickly clear them up.